AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   It helps practitioners identify which assumptions to relax and which to retain, enabling more thoughtful model selection.

 - **Model-Data Relationships:**
-  Understanding how models fit the data, even when models are poor choices, can provide useful insights.
+  Understanding how models fit the data, even when models reflect poor performance, can provide useful insights.

 - **Diverse Conclusions:**
-  Different models often lead to different conclusions; BW encourages practitioners to explore and understand these variations.
+  Different models often lead to different conclusions; **BW** encourages practitioners to explore and understand these variations.

 ---

-## Key Ideas in Bayesian Workflow
+## The Big Picture

-### Referencing the Diagram
+### ToDo: Include Diagram
-The paper by Gelman et al. (2020) provides a useful diagram summarizing the Bayesian Workflow.
-Enhancing this diagram could offer even more clarity on the process.

 ### Integrating Statistical Innovations
-Many statistical methodologies began as informal techniques or "hacks" and have since been formalized within Bayesian frameworks.
+Many statistical methodologies began as informal techniques or "hacks" and have since been formalized within Bayesian frameworks in recent years.
 Key examples include:

 - **Multilevel Modeling:**
   Extends empirical Bayes methods by incorporating prior inference directly into Bayesian models.